Alan Gemmell: British Council career

-Changing Moves Changing Minds

-Gemmell announced a legacy project from the Chelsea Garden in partnership with the Royal Academy of Dance and the Marylebone Cricket Club.
-Changing Moves Changing Minds will use sport and dance to promote positive gender roles for 300,000 children and tackle sexism in schools.

-Commonwealth Big Lunch
+Gemmell has served as director of the British Council in India, as well as director for Israel from 2012 to 2016; deputy director for Mexico (2011–2012); in São Paulo, Brazil (2011); and, as director of external relations, London (2008–2011).

+He established a university scholarship programme for women in 2018, awarding 100 Indians funding for a one-year STEM master's degree at British universities.
+He launched the Changing Moves, Changing Minds campaign to promote cricket amongst young girls.

-Gemmell and Dr Achyuta Samanta, founder of the Kalinga Institute of Social Sciences (KISS), hosted lunch for 30,000 students and volunteers on 23 March 2018 at KISS to celebrate the Commonwealth and the 70th anniversary of the British Council in India.
-The British Council KISS Big Lunch was announced by British Prime Minister Theresa May in February 2018.
+In 2018, he hosted a lunch for tens of thousands to celebrate the 70th anniversary of the British Council in India.
+He also commissioned Sarah Eberle to create the first British Council garden at the 2018 Chelsea Flower Show its anniversary.

 State engagement

-Gemmell focussed the British Council's work on States across India with a mission to partner their economic development and knowledge ambitions.
-He signed an agreement with Deputy Chief Minister Manish Sisodia and Macmillan Education to improve the English-Language skills of 12,000 young people in the state.
+Gemmell signed an agreement with the Delhi government to improve the English-Language skills of over 10,000 young people in the state.
 Gemmell signed an agreement with the state of Maharashtra to train 30,000 teachers benefiting 1.5 million children across the state.
-Gemmell secure a partnership with the state of Andhra Pradesh and its Chief Minister Chandrababu Naidu, to train 100,000 college students.
-Gemmell signed an agreement witnessesd by Hon’ble Chief Minister Naveen Patnaik to support English teaching across the state and improve the skills of young people in Odisha.
+Gemmell secure a partnership with the state of Andhra Pradesh and its chief minister Chandrababu Naidu, to train 100,000 college students.
+Gemmell signed an agreement witnessesd by Hon'ble Chief Minister Naveen Patnaik to support English teaching across the state and improve the skills of young people in Odisha.

 Gemmell has led a focus on Northeast India signing an agreement with the North Eastern Council of the Ministry for Development of North Eastern Region of the Government of India.
 The North Eastern Council partnership enabled the British Council to develop new partnership and education programmes across the North East.

-Gemmell signed an agreement with the state of Arunachal Pradesh in the presence of Hon’ble Chief Minister Pema Khandu at the Tawang Festival in October 2018 to develop cultural and educational programmes.
+Gemmell signed an agreement with the state of Arunachal Pradesh in the presence of Hon'ble Chief Minister Pema Khandu at the Tawang Festival in October 2018 to develop cultural and educational programmes.
 Gemmell signed an agreement with the Government of Sikkim to develop similar initiatives.